astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 In addition to customizing the Astronomer Certified image referenced in your Dockerfile, you can:

-- Add DAGs in the `dags` folder
+- Add DAGs to the `dags` directory
-- Add custom airflow plugins to the `plugins` directory
+- Add custom Airflow plugins to `plugins`
 - Add Python packages to `requirements.txt`
 - Add OS-level packages to `packages.txt`
 - Add Environment Variables to your `Dockerfile` ([guidelines](https://forum.astronomer.io/t/how-do-i-set-astronomer-config-file-options-env-vars/186/2))